 Variations in solar energy

 Sunspot activity raises global temperatures.
-These are dark spots on surface of the sun with intense solar energy output.
-They occasionally emit high amounts of solar output with intense magnetic storms which sometimes lead to the formation of ‘northern lights’ in the northern hemisphere.
+These are dark spots on the surface of the sun with intense solar energy output.
+They occasionally emit high amounts of solar output with intense magnetic storms which sometimes lead to the formation of ‘northern lights in the northern hemisphere.
 These storms can increase global temperatures and may decrease temperatures in periods without sunspots.

 These physical causes of global temperature change have always existed and have been responsible for alternate heating and cooling cycles of the earth’s temperature.

-b.
 Terrestrial albedo changes and feedback loops

-Albedo plays in a significant role in terrestrial heating and cooling.
+Albedo plays a significant role in terrestrial heating and cooling.
 When albedo is reduced due to an increase in global temperatures, it will cause the melting of ice in the polar regions and this will further cause a decline in the reflectivity of short wave radiation from snow, thus increasing global temperatures even further.
-This will result in a positive feedback, as intense solar radiation reaching the earth will cause ice under the sea to melt further, thus increasing the amount of fresh water in the ocean, lakes and other areas of snow.
-This will further lead to evaporation, which will increase the amount of water vapour in the air, resulting in the formation of clouds, increasing the reflectivity solar radiation at high altitudes (negative feedback).
+This will result in positive feedback, as intense solar radiation reaching the earth will cause ice under the sea to melt further, thus increasing the amount of fresh water in the ocean, lakes and other areas of snow.
+This will further lead to evaporation, which will increase the amount of water vapour in the air, resulting in the formation of clouds, increasing the reflectivity of solar radiation at high altitudes (negative feedback).
 The clouds could fall back as rain, thereby reducing global temperatures.
 The cycle then continues over and over again.

-c.
 Methane gas release and feedback loops

 Another important gas that has an impact on global temperatures is Methane.
 Recent studies show that large deposits of methane under permafrost, among other natural sources of methane such as from wetlands and termites, have the capacity to increase global temperatures.
 They are formed from the decomposition of organic matter in areas without oxygen.
 Methane traps longwave radiation from returning to space, just as carbon dioxide.
 However, methane does not last as long (maximum of about 20 years) as carbon dioxide does in the atmosphere as a greenhouse gas that causes global warming.
 Consequently, the impact of methane is often been ignored, yet methane is 80-85% effective in increasing global temperatures.